pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-Without knowing anything about the impl of this function we could reasonably guess that `t.clone()` gets called at some point because when a generic type is bounded by a trait that strongly implies it has a dependency on the trait.
+Without knowing anything about the impl of this function we could reasonably guess that `t.clone()` gets called at some point, because when a generic type is bounded by a trait, that strongly implies it has a dependency on the trait.
 The mental model for understanding the relationship between generic types and their trait bounds is a simple and intuitive one: generic types _depend on_ their trait bounds.

 Now let's look the trait declaration for `Copy`: